 ||Minimum $100.00 per plan year to a maximum of $2,750/annually.
 If both you and your spouse have access to a health care FSA, you are each eligible to deposit up to $2,750/annually in your separate FSA accounts. |

 |If you have funds left in your health care FSA at the end of the plan year, they may carryover to next plan year.
 See details on the carryover rules here.

-All claims for eligible expenses must be received by our FSA administrator, The General Agency, on or before September 30th following the end of the Plan Year for active employees.
+All claims for eligible expenses must be received by General Agency, on or before September 30th of the 2020-21 plan year for active employees.
 For terminated or retired employees, claims must be received by our FSA administrator within 90 calendar days following separation of employment.
 Unless COBRA is elected, claims must be incurred prior to the separation date.

 Fund balances are non-transferrable between the health care FSA and dependent day care FSA accounts.

 ||MyCash allows reimbursement requests to be submitted online or with the mobile app.
 Your reimbursement will be placed on the BASIC Card in a separate cash account known as MyCash.
 You can access your MyCash funds by swiping your BASIC Card at a merchant that accepts Mastercard, by withdrawing cash at an ATM (with a PIN you can request online at https://cda.basiconline.com), or by transferring funds to a personal bank account via your online account.|

 |BASIC Card||A BASIC card is the preferred and most convenient method to access available account funds for all eligible expenses.
 It automatically pays for and substantiates most eligible expenses at the point-of-purchase, eliminating the need to submit requests for reimbursement and waiting for payment.|